wp-staging/wp-staging/readme.txt

 = 2.4.3 =
 * Fix: Updating staging site does not exclude Windows IIS configuration file web.config and can lead to server error
 * Fix: Redirect to the correct url after log in to staging site
+* New: Support for custom directories of wp-content and uploads folder

 = 2.4.2 =